pulumi/docs/content/blog/is_serverless_the_future_part_2/index.md

 ---
 title: "Serverless: Is it Really the Future (Part 2)"
 date: 2021-04-06
-meta_desc: "Serverless is a popular infrastructure choice because it's fast, cheap, and can be implemented outside of traditional IT.
-This article discusse the pros and cons of serverless architecture."
+meta_desc: "Serverless is a popular because it's fast and cheap.
+This article discusses the pros and cons of serverless architecture."
 meta_image: meta.png
 authors:
     - lee-briggs